Mount Morgan railway station: History

 The rack section used the Abt rack railway system, which was developed in Switzerland and was one of three such lines in Australia.
-The remaining two are the West Coast Wilderness Railway, a former mining line located in Tasmania, rebuilt as a tourist attraction, and the Skitube Alpine Railway serving the Blue Cow ski resort in New South Wales.
+The remaining two are the West Coast Wilderness Railway, a former mining line located in Tasmania, rebuilt as a tourist attraction, and Skitube serving the Blue Cow ski resort in New South Wales.

 An appropriate station building for an important provincial town was designed by Henrik Hansen, who was responsible for similar stations at Cunnamulla, Winton, Archer Park and Emerald in the same period.
 The first stage of the station building constructed in 1898.

 The locomotive water supply at Mount Morgan failed in 1901.
 The following year, when water supplies failed completely, the mine and town were kept going by trains hauling water from Stanwell.
 Twelve trains per day unloaded into the bed of the Dee River from the nearby railway bridge (since made into a road bridge).
 In 1917–18, the station yard was enlarged.
 The engine shed moved to a new site to allow more room, and a turning triangle or forkline as installed to replace the turntable.
 In 1919–20, an elevated coal stage was erected.

 A parcels office and station master's office was added at the north end of the station building in 1912.
 Refreshment rooms followed in 1921, initially opened or taken over as part of the State-enterprises policy.
 The rooms were closed and re-sited as barrack quarters in 1968.

 By 1940, the complex consisted of station building, refreshment rooms, dock road, 20,000 impgal tank, engine shed, oil store, examiners shed, 40 LT double rail weighbridge, goods shed, office and 10 LT crane with warehouse crane, station masters house, fireman's house, quarters, forkline, small coal stage and trucking yards.